 After cutting all 11 boards on one side, we flipped them around and set the blade width to 3 1/8″.

-Once the boards were all ripped, I began matching up the edges to piece together the top, numbering them as I went.
+Once the boards were all ripped, I matched up the edges to piece together the top, numbering them as I went.

 While a power planner may seem a bit intimidating and like all power tools require careful use, it is actually very easy to use and is highly effective.